SabreTools/MPF/CHANGELIST.md

 - Ensure version only pulled if one doesn't exist
 - Ensure Games pseudo-tag is multi-line
 - Add alternate pseudo-tag for Playable Demos
+- Make error clearer if something is unsupported in Check

 ### 2.2 (2021-12-30)
 - Fix Saturn header finding